It's a vast world

 Other resources for base knowledge of blockchain or web3.js are:

-Microsoft also has a very interesting collection of learning resources for beginners in Web Development, Machine Learning, IOT and Data Science
+Microsoft also has a fascinating collection of learning resources for beginners in Web Development, Machine Learning, IOT, and Data Science.